yuichiis/rindow-math-matrix/README.md

 ============

 - PHP 8.1 or PHP8.2 or PHP8.3
-- PHP7.2 or PHP7.3 or PHP7.4 is not supported in this release.
-Please use Release 1.1, which supports PHP7.2 or PHP7.3 or PHP7.4 or PHP 8.0.
+- PHP7.2, PHP7.3, PHP7.4 and PHP 8.0 are not supported in this release.
+Please use Release 1.1, which supports them.

 ### Strong recommend ###
 You can perform very fast N-dimensional array operations in conjunction